Population boom in the Balearic Islands: What does it mean for Mallorca?

 Key question: Can Mallorca absorb growth without everyday life and the landscape suffering?

 In short: the islands are getting fuller.
 Almost 29 percent of residents are not Spanish — a high share by national standards.
 The largest group of non-Spaniards comes from Latin America (Colombia, Argentina) and North Africa (Morocco); among Europeans Germans (21,723) and Britons (18,374) lead.
-This diversity is enriching, but it also places strains on the housing market, schools and public administration.
+This diversity is enriching, but it also places strains on the housing market, schools and public administration, an issue explored in How many residents can Mallorca sustain?
+Growth, pressure and ways out of overcrowding.

 Critical analysis: growth meets limited capacities.
 In Palma this is already felt daily: in the morning in front of the Mercat de l'Olivar bicycle couriers, commuters and older residents jostle between delivery vans and the steam of coffee.
 Buses are often full, administrative offices report long waiting times, and apartments in popular neighborhoods are becoming ever scarcer.
 At the municipal level Calvià (54,082), Manacor (49,275) and Llucmajor (40,450) are growing – at the same time six towns are shrinking, above all Escorca, which now counts only 199 inhabitants.